Nehemiah Donnellan (1649–1705): Family

 He married twice; little is known of his first wife, who died before 1688, leaving one surviving son, James, and a daughter.
 He remarried Martha Ussher, daughter of Christopher Ussher, who outlived him by many years (they are said to have become estranged), and married secondly Phillip Perceval, brother of the 1st Earl of Egmont.
-Nehemiah and Martha had two sons, Nehemiah, MP for Tipperary, and Christopher, and two daughters, Katherine and Anne (died 1762).
+Nehemiah and Martha had two sons, Nehemiah, MP for County Tipperary, and Christopher, and two daughters, Katherine and Anne (died 1762).

 His daughter Anne is remembered today as the friend of the leading Irish writers of her time, and for founding the Donnellan Lectures at Trinity College Dublin.

 Her sister Katherine married Robert Clayton, Bishop of Cork and Ross.
 The artist and letter-writer Mary Delaney wrote an unflattering sketch of Katherine as "giving herself the airs of a Queen" after her husband was made a bishop.
 She may well have come to regret his promotion, as his religious opinions were so unorthodox as to raise doubts as to whether he was a Christian at all.
 Horace Walpole said unkindly that Clayton's writings seemed calculated to destroy anyone's Christian faith, and it seems that only his sudden death in 1758 averted an inquiry by his fellow bishops into charges of heresy against him.